 Hall and Soskice argue that in a "liberal-market economy" like the U.S. or a "coordinated market economy" like Germany these six areas will complement and reinforce each other.

-Social movement differ from interest groups mainly by level of organization, although most social movements have some organization, it is usually not as institutionalized.
+Social movements are basically protest groups like the civil rights movement or the labor movement, and differ from interest groups mainly by level of organization, although most social movements have some organization, it is usually not as institutionalized.
 This has various advantages and disadvantages.
 Lack of formal organization gives social movements greater flexibility than interest groups, however they often lack the resources of organized interests.
 At the same time interest groups might have closer ties to government, but often lack the popular support social movements have.
 Social movements are not necessarily good while interest groups are bad.
 Social movements can range from anything from the civil rights movement to the rise of fascism in Europe in the 1930s (and now again).
 Many social movements use the tactics of interest groups, like bus boycotts for example, but often social movements can use violence as well.

 Theorists of social movements like Doug McAdam argue there is a structure for how social movements operate, and must take into account three factors: